a11m234/PX4-installation/readme.md

         ```bash
         source install/local_setup.bash
         ```
-    * **Launch the Listener Node:** Use `ros2 launch` to run the example launch file.
+    * **Launch the Listener Node:** Use `ros2 launch` to run the example launch file(befre launching thsi file make sure you are running the px4 sitl).
 Launch files can start one or more nodes with specific configurations.
         ```bash
         ros2 launch px4_ros_com sensor_combined_listener.launch.py
         ```